Advising and Support

 How can I add Merchandising as a Minor?

 Adding a Merchandising Minor is easy.
-Please join us for one of the major change workshops (link found above under I am a…) to complete the required paperwork and pick up a current checksheet.
+Please join us for one of the major change workshops (link found in the Change of Major section on this page) to complete the required paperwork and pick up a current checksheet.
 We are happy to include adding a Merchandising Minor to our information.
 Note that additional coursework beyond courses on the checksheet may be required in order to complete the Merchandising Minor.
 We encourage you to meet with your adviser on a regular basis so that careful planning of regular coursework and elective coursework is complete.

-Where can I select a course for an All University Core Curriculum (AUCC) requirement?
+Where can I select a course for an All University Core Curriculum requirement?

 When reviewing the current checksheet for your major, pay close attention to courses indicated with an AUCC category identification.
 If the name of the category is listed with a line, you are free to choose a course in the category indicated on the checksheet.
 In some cases, your major may require a specific course in a core category.
 If you are not sure if a specific course is required, please ask!